Inside: Looking for mixed girl hairstyles? This cute and easy style for biracial curly hair can easily be turned into several different ones!

-This is optional but I love to add box cuff braids to sections of my daughter’s ponytail.
+This is optional but I love to add box cuff braids to sections of my daughter’s ponytail or pigtails.
 She loves the way they look and she gets to be fancy!

 Then again, once you get to the bottom you can either leave it curly, twist it, or braid it.

 Another way to style this is by doing the pigtail version, and leaving the last section on both sides curly.
 Then you’ll gather up the two pigtails at the top, and securing them together with a hair tie.
 So it’ll end up looking like a ponytail in the back.

 This style does take time to do, especially if your kid has lots of hair.
 So unless you have an incredibly patient kid, (lucky you!) you’ll probably want to have your kid doing something while you’re styling their hair.